 Institute of East Asian Studies

-The Institute fosters the interdisciplinary study of East Asia, the Asian region, and Asia's relationship to the United States.
-It draws on a broad spectrum of Berkeley faculty in a variety of areas, including anthropology, architecture, art history, business, economics, East Asian languages and cultures, film studies, geography, history, journalism, law, public health, political science, psychology, social welfare, and sociology.
-The Institute provides a center where the findings of serious research and scholarship on East Asia can be related to public policy and contemporary affairs.
+The Institute fosters the interdisciplinary study of East Asia, Southeast and Central Asia, the Asian region, and Asia's relationship to the United States.
+It draws on a broad spectrum of Berkeley faculty in a variety of areas, including anthropology, architecture, art history, business, economics, Asian languages and cultures, film studies, geography, history, journalism, law, public health, political science, psychology, social welfare, and sociology.
+The Institute provides a center where the findings of serious research and scholarship on Asia can be related to public policy and contemporary affairs.
 It does this through its strong relationship with a variety of communities and organizations within and outside of academia, including business, journalism, government and policy, and the world of art and culture.
 This combination gives the Institute remarkable depth in its capacity to address both contemporary and historical issues.

 In addition to the Centers listed above, the Institute unites other East Asian programs that serve the campus, region and nation, including: